wheuer/LEDCube/README.md

 This repository tracks the most recent state of my LED cube project.

 It's a mess and unpolished.
-For a in depth description of the project and it's history see [my website](www.williamfheuer.com).
+For a more in depth look at the project and it's history see [my website](https://www.williamfheuer.com/project-portfolio).